Day 322 · Wednesday, November 18

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 322, Better Than Life.
+This is By God's Call — day 322, Finishing The Course.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.